Vicky Hollins BA (,Hons), FdSc, Registered Member MBACP

 My fees and availability

-£45 for 50min sessions Employer Assistance Programmes and other third party organisations due to the additional paperwork and time used outside the sessions etc.
+EAP - Employer Assistance programmes and other third party organisations due to the additional paperwork and time used outside the sessions etc.

 Initial assessment is part of the first session